javascript-tutorial/en.javascript.info/1-js/2-first-steps/02-structure/article.md

 + 2);
 ```

 The code outputs `6`, because JavaScript does not insert semicolons here.
-It is intuitively obvious that if the line ends with a plus `"+"`, then it is an "incomplete expression".
-And in this case that's actually fine and comfortable.
+It is intuitively obvious that if the line ends with a plus `"+"`, then it is an "incomplete expression", no semicolon required.
+And in this case that works as intended.

 **But there are situations where JavaScript "fails" to assume a semicolon where it is really needed.**

-Errors which come appear in such cases are quite hard to find and fix.
+Errors which occur in such cases are quite hard to find and fix.

 ````smart header="An example of the error"
 If you're curious to see a concrete example, check this code out: